charles37/WhichIsBetterAI/README.md

 - `similarEnough`: This function uses Jaro-Winkler distance, a measure of similarity between two strings, to determine if two concepts are similar enough.
 It is mainly used in the `runComparison` function to decide which of the concepts was chosen by the model.
 - `runComparison`: This is the main function of this script.
 It takes the names of two concepts and runs a comparison using OpenAI's GPT-3.5-turbo model.
 It returns the name of the concept that the model considers 'better'.

+## Frontend (Work in Progress)
+I am currently developing a frontend for the application.
+The frontend will be a website built using Elm, and will provide a user-friendly interface to view the leaderboards for each model, see the results of every comparison, and much more!
+Stay tuned for updates as I continue to develop and improve the application.